- University of Houston Law Center, J.D., 2003, Houston Business & Tax Law Journal

-- Texas Board of Legal Specialization in Labor and Employment Law, 2009
+- Texas Board of Legal Specialization in Labor and Employment Law

 - State Bar of Texas, Labor & Employment Law Section

-- Claims and Litigation Management Alliance (CLM), Professional Liability Committee, Member
+- Claims and Litigation Management Alliance (CLM), President of the Austin-San Antonio Local Chapter (2016-present), Member of the Management & Professional Liability Committee

-- DRI Employment and Labor Law Committee, Social Media Vice Chair, 2012
+- DRI, Employment and Labor Law Committee Member

 Speeches and Presentations